-(b) Closing of Merger between Hapag-Lloyd and UASC (continued)
+(b) Closing of Merger between HLAG and UASC (continued)

-As a result of closing the merger, HLAG has acquired 100% of the shares of UASC and UASC's former controllers (Qatar Holding LLC, owned by the State of Qatar ("QH"), and the Public Investment Fund, on behalf of the Kingdom of Saudi Arabia ("PIF")), have acquired 14.4% and 10.1%, respectively, of the shares of HLAG, while the remaining minority shareholders of UASC now hold 3.5% of the shares.
+As a result of closing the merger, HLAG acquired 100% of the shares of UASC and UASC's former controllers (Qatar Holding LLC, owned by the State of Qatar ("QH"), and the Public Investment Fund, on behalf of the Kingdom of Saudi Arabia ("PIF")), acquired 14.4% and 10.1%, respectively, of the shares of HLAG, while the remaining minority shareholders of UASC now hold 3.5% of the shares.

-Thus, as of merger closing and prior to the capital increase described below, HLAG's shareholder structure is as follows: CSAV, through its German subsidiary CSAV Germany Container Holding GmbH ("CSAV Germany"), is the largest shareholder and owner of 22.6% of HLAG; the City of Hamburg, through its holding company HGV Hamburger Gesellschaft für Vermögens- und Beteiligungsmanagement mbH ("HGV"), holds 14.9%; German businessman Klaus Michael Kühne, through Kühne Maritime GmbH ("KM") and associate owns 14.6%; QH, 14.4%; PIF, 10.1%; TUI-Hapag Beteiligungs GmbH, 8.9%; and the remaining minority shareholders and stock market investors (free float), represent around 14.5%.
+Thus, as of merger closing and prior to the capital increase described below, HLAG's shareholder structure was as follows: CSAV, through its German subsidiary CSAV Germany Container Holding GmbH ("CSAV Germany"), is the largest shareholder with 22.6% of HLAG; the City of Hamburg, through its holding company HGV Hamburger Gesellschaft für Vermögens- und Beteiligungsmanagement mbH ("HGV"), holds 14.9%; German businessman Klaus Michael Kühne, through Kühne Maritime GmbH ("KM") and associate owns 14.6%; QH, 14.4%; PIF, 10.1%; TUI-Hapag Beteiligungs GmbH, 8.9%; and the remaining minority shareholders (free float), represent around 14.5%.

-Despite having diluted their respective interests, CSAV, HGV and KM have adjusted their shareholder agreement in order to retain common control over HLAG, and have committed to exercise the voting rights of all their shares by mutual agreement, equivalent to approximately 51.5% of the shares issued by HLAG.
+Despite having diluted their respective interests after the merger, CSAV, HGV and KM have adjusted their Shareholder Agreement in order to retain common control over HLAG, and have committed to exercising the voting rights of all their shares by mutual agreement, equivalent to approximately 51.5% of the shares issued by HLAG.
 Notwithstanding, they have eliminated all restrictions on the transfer of shares contained in the original agreement, except for the right of first refusal under certain circumstances.

 Now that the merger is complete, HLAG will carry out a capital increase for the euro-equivalent of US\$400 million in order to strengthen its financial position.
-This will take place through a rights issue on the German exchange over the next six months where all shareholders will have preferential subscription rights.
-This capital increase must be approved by HLAG's shareholders at their annual general meeting (AGM), to be held in Hamburg on May 29, 2017.
+This will take place through a rights issue on the German exchange over the next six months where all shareholders will have preferential subscription rights, in accordance with commitments made in the merger agreement.
+At the Annual General Meeting (AGM) of HLAG's shareholders held in Hamburg on May 29, 2017, this capital increase was voted on and approved with favorable votes from its controlling partners, including CSAV.
 Regarding this capital increase, CSAV Germany, HGV and KM had already made the necessary agreements for CSAV Germany to have a total interest in HLAG of at least 25%, which will allow CSAV to maintain decisive influence in certain key matters related to HLAG such as capital increases, mergers, spin-offs and other amendments to HLAG's bylaws, all of which require 75% approval.

-Looking forward to HLAG's next capital increase, last March 30, 2017, CSAV's shareholders approved a capital increase of US\$260 million to be carried out by issuing 9,500 million shares.
+Looking forward to HLAG's next capital increase, at an Extraordinary Shareholders' Meeting on March 30, 2017, CSAV's shareholders approved a capital increase of US\$260 million to be carried out by issuing 9,500 million shares.
 This figure can be modified slightly to ensure that CSAV raises sufficient funds to subscribe and acquire enough shares to give it a 25% interest in HLAG.